ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 #####`serveradmin`

-Specifies the email address Apache will display when it renders one of its error pages.
+Specifies the email address Apache displays when it renders one of its error pages.
 Defaults to 'undef'.

 #####`serveraliases`